ajaxbits/ds-migrator/README.md

 - Cannot migrate customized IM/LI/IP rules.
 Another tool will be incoming to help aid a manual process in identifying each rule that has been customized, but they will never migrate automatically due to an API limitation
 - Won't migrate cloud accounts.
 Must be reconfigured/reauthenticated in Cloud One
+- Doesn't migrate DSM settings, make sure to check these manually.
+- Application Control support is not on the roadmap currently.
+Please open an issue if this is

 ## Usage